All Episodes

 They want to be involved in real work.

-They don't want to be involved in some of the phony work and the DEI stuff uh that is so dominating things.
+They don't want to be involved in some of the phony work and the DEI stuff that is so dominating things.

 Local officials know the situation better than anybody.

-And to have the feds kind of show up uh and and and kind of throw their weight around where they don't have local knowledge.
+And to have the feds kind of show up and kind of throw their weight around when they don't have local knowledge, kind of remember what happened to Katrina.

 Remember back in 2005, you had the same issue.